California Opens Public Comment on Cannabis Appellations Program Amendments

 Cannabis Retail and Cultivation Expand in SoCal, While NorCal Faces Environmental, Privacy, and Other Woes

 While cannabis retail and cultivation have recently expanded in southern California, a combination of environmental, right-to-privacy, and other woes have beset northern California cannabis communities.
-Earlier this month, the City of Santee in the County of San Diego approved four cannabis retail shops for permits after a four-phase vetting process that began last October.
-Also […]
+Earlier this month, the City of Santee in the County of The Southern Border Region approved four cannabis retail shops for permits after a four-phase vetting process that began last […]

 Hemp Products Integration, Local Penalty Enforcement, and Online Marketplaces Bills Proceed in Legislature